thoregraepel/thoregraepel.github.io/_pages/cv.md

 Work experience
 ------
 * Coolblue: Data Science Intern (2022-present)
-  * Collaborate with the forecasting data team to forecast potential sales in different product groups.
+  * Collaborate with the forecasting data team to forecast potential sales in one of the product types.

 * Finaps: Process Engineer (2019-2022)
   * Actively contribute to Finaps' goal of creating insight, impact and trust for our clients.